The Buddhist Suttas

 - Khuddaka Nikaya, The “Division of Short Books.”
 Of these short books, two are most often read and quoted: Dhammapada — The Path of Dhamma and Sutta Nipata — The Sutta Collection

-For further discussion of the Suttas, Access to Insight also offers a searchable database of many, many suttas, translated by a great many scholars.
+- Access to Insight, which offers a searchable database of many suttas translated by many scholars, and